Artemis Program

 Starship HLS Development

-SpaceX continues Starship testing, the vehicle that will serve as the lunar lander for Artemis III.
+SpaceX continues Starship testing, the vehicle that will serve as the lunar lander for Artemis IV.
+11 integrated flight tests completed by October 2025.
 Orbital refueling demo expected mid-2026.

 In Progress